Touch interactions for Windows

 Tapping on an element invokes its primary action, for instance launching an app or executing a command.

-Slide is used primarily for panning interactions but can also be used for moving, drawing, or writing.
+Slide is used primarily for panning interactions but can also be used for moving (where panning is constrained to one direction), drawing, or writing.
 Slide can also be used to target small, densely packed elements by scrubbing (sliding the finger over related objects such as radio buttons).

-Sliding the finger a short distance, perpendicular to the panning direction, selects objects in a list or grid (ListView and GridLayout controls).
+Sliding the finger a short distance, perpendicular to the panning direction (where panning is constrained to one direction), selects objects in a list or grid.
 Display the app bar with relevant commands when objects are selected.

 Rotating with two or more fingers causes an object to rotate.
 Rotate the device itself to rotate the entire screen.